ARunni/WatchHive_E-COMMERCE_GO-GIN-FRAMEWORK_CLEAN_ARCH_REST-API/README.md

 - **Database**: Leverages PostgreSQL for efficient and relational data storage.
 - **AWS Integration**: Integrates with AWS S3 for cloud-based storage solutions.
 - **E-Commerce Features**: Implements a wide range of features commonly found in e-commerce applications, including cart management,  order management, wallet, offers, and coupon management.
+- **Code Quality**: Includes unit tests to maintain code quality and implements Continuous Integration/Continuous Deployment (CI/CD) with GitHub Actions.

 ## Deployment

-The application is hosted on AWS EC2 and is served using Nginx, ensuring reliability and scalability.
+- The application is hosted on AWS EC2 and is served using Nginx, ensuring reliability and scalability.
+- **Containerization**: The project is containerized using Docker, and successful deployment and scaling are tested on Kubernetes.

 ## API Documentation